Barons Court tube station: History

 The station in May 1962 looking east with a westbound Piccadilly line train to Uxbridge.

 The tracks through Barons Court were first laid on 9 September 1874 when the District Railway (DR, now the District line) opened an extension from Earl's Court to Hammersmith.
 When the line was constructed the area now known as "Barons Court" was open fields and market gardens to the west of the hamlet of North End and there was no call for a station between North End, Fulham and Hammersmith stations.

 However, by the beginning of the 20th century, the area had been developed for housing and, on 9 October 1905, the District Railway (DR) opened a station to serve these new developments and in preparation for the opening of the Great Northern, Piccadilly and Brompton Railway (GNP&BR, now the Piccadilly line), then under construction.
 The GNP&BR began operations on 15 December 1906, running between Hammersmith and Finsbury Park.

-In the 1990s, the Grade II listed station was carefully restored to its original appearance.

-Notable fatality
+The station was designed as a single story pavilion with an architectural style incorporating both Classical and Art Nouveau features and accommodates both ticket office and retail units.
+The parade of shops opposite the station were completed in 1926.
 The former Formula One driver B. Bira, who was a member of the Thai Royal family, was found dead at the station on 23 December 1985.
+In the 1990s, the Grade II listed station was carefully restored to its original 1906 appearance.
+There is currently a two year plan of works ongoing to revamp the station, including returning to the original green and cream colour scheme.

+The station today

 The unique bench on the eastbound island platform.

-The station today

 The station building was constructed to a design by Harry Ford in a style similar to that used at Earl's Court and Hammersmith and is now a Grade II listed building as it retains many of its original features, including terracotta facing and Art Nouveau lettering.
 The wooden benches on the platform with the station name along the back on enamelled metal panels are a unique feature on the entire London Underground.
-The station has two island platforms to provide an interchange between the two lines - the inner pair of tracks is used by the Piccadilly line and the outer tracks by the District line.
+The station has two island platforms to provide an interchange between the two lines – the inner pair of tracks is used by the Piccadilly line and the outer tracks by the District line.

 The station building has been Grade II listed since 14 February 1985.
+Work began in February 2025 on restoring and repairing the station, including a replacement of worn platform edges and is set to finish in Spring 2027.